angulardart/site-angulardart/src/angular/guide/user-input.md

   }
 ```

-When the user clicks the button, Angular calls the component's `onClickMe` method.
+When the user clicks the button, Angular calls the `onClickMe()` method from
+`ClickMeComponent`.

 ## Get user input from the $event object

+DOM events carry a payload of information that may be useful to the component.
-We can bind to all kinds of events.
-Let's bind to the keyup event of an input box and replay
+This section shows how to bind to the `keyup` events of an input box to get the
-what the user types back onto the screen.

-This time we'll (1) listen to an event and (2) grab the user's input.
+user's input after each keystroke.

+The following code listens for a `keyup` event, and passes the entire event
+payload (`$event`) to the component event handler.

-<?code-excerpt "lib/src/keyup_components.dart (template v1)" region="key-up-component-1-template" title?>
+<?code-excerpt "lib/src/keyup_components.dart (v1 template)" title?>
 ```
   template: '''
     <input (keyup)="onKey(\$event)">